Gone with the Wind

 Selznick had auditioned nearly every one of Hollywood’s A-list and up-and-coming actresses for the lead role of Scarlett O’Hara, and none were to his liking.
 A roster which included:

-Joan Crawford, Bette Davis, Lucille Ball, Katharine Hepburn, Jean Harlow, Tallulah Bankhead, Claudette Colbert, Carole Lombard, Clara Bow, Ginger Rogers, Paulette Goddard, Barbara Stanwyck, Susan Hayward, Lana Turner, Gloria Swanson, Norma Shearer, Joan Fontaine, Alice Faye, Dorothy Lamour, Myrna Loy, Merle Oberon, Gail Sondergaard, Jane Wyman, Loretta Young, and Mae West
+Joan Crawford, Bette Davis, Lucille Ball, Katharine Hepburn, Tallulah Bankhead, Claudette Colbert, Carole Lombard, Clara Bow, Ginger Rogers, Paulette Goddard, Barbara Stanwyck, Susan Hayward, Lana Turner, Gloria Swanson, Norma Shearer, Joan Fontaine, Alice Faye, Dorothy Lamour, Myrna Loy, Merle Oberon, Gail Sondergaard, Jane Wyman, Loretta Young, and Mae West